Munich air disaster: Accident

-The plane skidded off the end of the runway, crashed into the fence surrounding the airport and across a road before its port wing was torn off as it caught a house, home to a family of six.
-The father and eldest daughter were away and the mother and the other three children escaped as the house caught fire.
-Part of the plane's tail was torn off before the left side of the cockpit hit a tree.
-The right side of the fuselage hit a wooden hut, inside which was a truck filled with tyres and fuel, which exploded.
+The plane skidded off the end of the runway, crashed into the fence surrounding the airport, and across a road.
+Its port wing was torn off as it caught a house, home to a family of six.
+The father and eldest daughter were away, and the mother and the other three children escaped as the house caught fire.
+Part of the plane's tail was torn off, before the left side of the cockpit hit a tree.
+The right side of the fuselage hit a wooden hut, inside of which was a truck filled with tyres and fuel, which exploded.

-On seeing flames around the cockpit, Thain feared that the aircraft would explode and told his crew to evacuate the area.
+On seeing flames around the cockpit, Thain feared that the aircraft would explode, and told his crew to evacuate the area.
 The stewardesses, Rosemary Cheverton and Margaret Bellis, were the first to leave through a blown-out emergency window in the galley, followed by radio officer Rodgers.
 Rayment was trapped in his seat by the crumpled fuselage and told Thain to go without him.
 Thain clambered out of the galley window.
 On reaching the ground, he saw flames growing under the starboard wing, which held 500 impgal of fuel.
 He shouted to his crew to get away and climbed back into the aircraft to retrieve two handheld fire extinguishers, stopping to tell Rayment he would be back when the fires had been dealt with.

 Meanwhile, in the cabin, goalkeeper Harry Gregg was regaining consciousness, thinking that he was dead.
 He felt blood on his face and "didn't dare put [his] hand up.
 [He] thought the top of [his] head had been taken off, like a hard boiled egg."
 Just above him, light shone into the cabin, so Gregg kicked the hole wide enough for him to escape.
-He also managed to save some passengers, among them teammates Bobby Charlton and Dennis Viollet, who were strapped into their seats away from the wreckage.
+He managed to save some passengers, among them teammates Bobby Charlton and Dennis Viollet, who were strapped into their seats away from the wreckage.

 Victims

-Twenty passengers died at the scene, another died on his way to hospital, and two others died later that month while in the hospital.
+Twenty passengers died at the scene, another died on his way to hospital, and two others died a few weeks later while in the hospital.